Why Is Mac Storage Still Full Even After Deleting Files?

 FAQ

-Q) Why is my Mac’s hard drive still full after deleting files?
+Q) Why does the storage of my Mac’s hard disk remain full after having erased records?

 Concluding Words